yvonnesarah/prework-study-guide/README.md

 ## 🛠 Prerequisites
 No prerequisites are needed—this study guide is designed for beginners.

+## 📋 Criteria
+This Prework Study Guide meets the following criteria:
+* Provides clear and concise notes on HTML, CSS, Git, and JavaScript.

+* Organizes content in an easy-to-navigate structure.

+* Includes interactive study recommendations via Chrome DevTools.

+* Requires no installation for accessibility and ease of use.

+* Offers a visually appealing and user-friendly design.

 ## 💻 Technologies Used
 This project was built using:
 * HTML